Articles

 How to Stop Overthinking (When Your Brain Won’t Shut Up)

-Overthinking isn’t a personality quirk, it’s a pattern that grinds people down.
-Here’s what the research says about why your brain won’t stop looping and evidence-based techniques that actually help.
+Overthinking isn’t a personality quirk.
+It’s a pattern that grinds people down.
+What the research says about why your brain won’t stop looping, and the evidence-based techniques that interrupt it.

 By the MoodFire Editorial Team